toschoch/analysis-hackathon-permafrost/README.md

     │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   ├── numbers        <- numerical data to be automatically included in the generated report │   ├── figures        <- Generated graphics and figures to be used in reporting │   └── report_template.docx
+    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`